MonkeyAndres/MonkeyAndres.github.io/now.md

 > Read more about myself in the [about page.](../about)

-Last updated: 09/01/2021
+Last updated: 21/02/2021

 # Active projects

 - **Job**
   - JavaScript Developer @ [Redradix](https://redradix.com/)
-  - Been working there for 2 years
+  - Been working there for 2 years and a half
 - **Calisthenics**
   - Working on getting more consistent pull ups and muscle ups with better form
-  - Also trying to achieve the V-sit
 - **Trading**: practising day trading with a demo account
   - Two trading sessions: UK open and US open
   - Brokerage used: CityIndex